-This release of WebLogic Server includes the WebLogic Diagnostic Framework, which is a monitoring and diagnostic service that runs within the WebLogic Server process and participates in the standard server life cycle.
-This service enables you to create, collect, analyze, archive, and access diagnostic data generated by a running server and the applications deployed within its containers.
+This chapter provides information on ho to create, collect, analyze, archive, and access diagnostic data generated by a running server and the applications deployed within its containers.

 This data provides insight into the run-time performance of servers and applications and enables you to isolate and diagnose faults when they occur.
 WebLogic JDBC takes advantage of this service to provide enhanced run-time statistics, profile information over a period of time, logging, and debugging to help you keep your WebLogic domain running smoothly.